 Please see our Entry Requirements page for general entry requirement guidance.
-You should also have a grade 6 in Spanish.
+You should also have a grade 6 or above in GCSE Spanish.

 Aspects of Hispanic society:

 You will also study a Spanish language film in the first year.

 You will build on the topics studied in Year One and study new topics.